 Investments are stated at fair value in the accompanying statements of fiduciary net position.
 The fair value of marketable investments, including U.S government securities, corporate bonds and stocks, is determined by the latest bid price or by the closing exchange price at statements of fiduciary net position dates.
 The fair value of investment in bank collective investment, commingled funds, real estate investment funds and private equity limited partnerships are determined by the investment managers based on fair value of the underlying securities in the funds.
 In general, the fair value of the underlying securities held in real estate investment funds are based upon property appraisal reports prepared by independent real estate appraisers (members of the Appraisal Institute or an equivalent organization) within a reasonable amount of time following acquisition of the real estate and no less frequently than annually thereafter.
-In general, the fair value of the underlying Standards Board ("GASB") Statement No. 72, Fair Value Measurement, and limited partnership financial statements are audited by independent certified public accountants.
+In general, the fair value of the underlying securities held in private equity limited partnerships are based on Government Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement, and limited partnership financial statements are audited by independent certified public accountants.
 Bank collective investment funds are governed by Section 9.18 of Regulation 9 issued by the Office of Comptroller of the Currency and by the other applicable regulations as defined by the Mellon Bank, N.A.
 Employee Benefit Collective Investment Fund Plan.